-This guided tour departs from Cape Town and traverse through this exceptional scenic area in a relaxed manner, visiting must-see areas and finallyending up in Port Elizabeth the afternoon of the 4th day!
+This 4-day garden route tour departs daily from Cape Town via Hermanus, arguably the best land-based whale watching spot in the world, and continue to the exceptional scenic Garden Route in a relaxed manner, visiting must-see areas and finally ending up in Port Elizabeth the afternoon of the 4th day!
 Our small group tours create an exclusive feel in luxurious comfort.

 DAY 01.
 Cape Town – Hermanus – Swellendam – Mossel Bay (Cape Garden Route)